Cooking plov in the Kazan

 4 carrots

-3 tablespoons of oil (e.g. sunflower or rapeseed oil)
+3 tbsp oil (e.g. sunflower or rapeseed oil)

 1 tsp sweet paprika powder